 Over time, the infection causes skin growths, such as viral warts and pigmented, inflamed patches.
 In severe or extreme cases, a person may develop bark-like growths.

-The most striking symptom of EV is bark-like growths of tissue, which most commonly develop on the hands and feet.
-However, it is important to note that this is a severe presentation.
+The most striking symptom of EV is bark-like growths of tissue, which

 People with EV tend to develop: